Welcome to Pills4cure

 Improved lipid profiles:

-• Studies have demonstrated that GLP-1 receptor inhibitors enhance lipid profiles, lowering the risk of cardiovascular disease.
+• Studies have demonstrated that GLP-1 receptor agonists enhance lipid profiles, lowering the risk of cardiovascular disease.
 These percentages (19.6% reduction in triglycerides and 10.3% increase in HDL cholesterol) are consistent with clinical trials.
 However, they may vary by patient demographic and treatment.

-Examples of Glucagon-Like Peptide-1 receptor inhibitors:
+Examples of Glucagon-Like Peptide-1 receptor Agonists:

 There are several GLP-1 receptor agonists for Type 2 Diabetes on the market now, including: